 The Role of the Ombudsperson

-The Office of the Ombudsperson is a resource for all members of the TWU faculty who have a problem or concern related to their work at the university.
-Consultations with faculty members are guided by the International Ombudsperson Association’s Standards of Practice, which emphasize:
+The Office of the Ombudsperson is a resource for all TWU faculty members and professional librarians who have a problem or concern related to their work at the university.

 The Ombudsperson provides: